puppetlabs-toy-chest/puppet-quest-guide/en_us/troubleshooting.md

 ### I can't find the Quest Guide for the Learning VM

-The Quest Guide is hosted by the VM itself, at http://<IPADDRESS>, where `IPADDRESS` is the IPADDRESS of the VM.
+The Quest Guide is hosted by the VM itself, at http://<IPADDRESS>, where `IPADDRESS` is the IP address of the VM.
 Note that the Quest Guide is hosted on http, not https.
 If you are prompted for a password, you're looking at the PE console login screen, which is hosted on https.